 Meet the Doctor

 Dr. Vukelic is certified in the Shoemaker Protocol for biotoxin illness and is a founding member of the CIRS Academy.
 She has a published case study in Dr. Shoemaker's book, The Art And Science of CIRS Medicine.
-Dr. Vukelic has received editing credits in the 2020 Surviving Mold remediation update and she took Greg Weatherman's Small Particle Remediation class.
+Dr. Vukelic received editing credits in the 2020 Surviving Mold remediation update and took Greg Weatherman's Small Particle Remediation class.

 Dr. Vukelic is also an osteopathic physician trained in key lesion sequencing, biodynamic and cranial osteopathy.
-She had the honor of training directly with Dr. James Jealous and Dr. Ed Stiles.
+She was honored to train directly with Dr. James Jealous and Dr. Ed Stiles.
 She trained in cranial osteopathy with a sutural approach with Dr. Ed Stiles and the curved tensegrity model of Dr. Beryl Arbuckle.
-Dr. Vukelic is a member of the Cranial Academy, The American Academy of Osteopathy, and teaches with The Indiana Academy of Osteopathy.
-Additionally, Dr. Vukelic is certified in the Wahls Protocol, which can be particularly helpful to individuals with autoimmune illnesses.
-CIRS patients frequently complain of "brain fog," chronic pain, and autoimmune problems like hypothyroidism.
+Dr. Vukelic is a member of the Cranial Academy, The American Academy of Osteopathy and teaches with The Indiana Academy of Osteopathy.
+Additionally, Dr. Vukelic is excited to share her knowledge of osteopathy with students at the Heritage College of Osteopathic Medicine.

 She seeks to address the unique issues of CIRS patients in a comprehensive approach that blends her knowledge of functional medicine, environmental medicine, preventive medicine, osteopathy, and diet to address the root cause for the whole person.